5 takeaways from the new Post-16 Education and Skills paper | NCFE

 • V Levels (new vocational certificates).

-These will replace the current mix of vocational qualifications such as TOQs and AAQs, and subjects will be determined by the Department for Education (DfE) based on evidence of need.
+Over time, these reforms will replace the current mix of vocational qualifications such as Technical Occupational Qualifications (TOQs) and Alternative Academic Qualifications (AAQs).
+The subjects and rollout have been determined by the Department for Education (DfE) based on evidence of need.

 2. T Levels remain the only large vocational qualification

-This is something that awarding organisations like us here at NCFE will monitor closely to ensure sector needs are represented and met.
+This is something that we will monitor closely to ensure sector needs are represented and met.

 3. Level 2 is getting a clearer structure